JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 4. Select **Build | Sync Project with Gradle Files** in the main menu, or click the Gradle refresh button in the build script editor.

-5. That your apps build and run with the new AGP.
+5. That your apps build and run with the new AGP version.

 Congratulations, you modernized and optimized the structure of your project!